wp-plugins/social-media-feather/readme.txt

 * Super lightweight social sharing and following
 * Comes with a default modern icon set
 * For further customization more [social icons skins](http://synved.com/product/feather-extra-social-icons/ "Add 8 extra social icon skins to the Social Media Feather plugin!") are available
-* Potential skins can be quadrupled by [fading and greying out](http://synved.com/product/feather-grey-fade/ "Quadruple the amount of available social icon skins!") social icons
+* Available skins can be customized with cool effects like [fading and greying out](http://synved.com/product/feather-grey-fade/ "Customize any of the available social icon skins with 2 cool effects!") social icons

 = Example Shortcodes =